lucernae/qgis-debug-mode/README.md

             - ${QGIS_REPO}/src:/QGIS/src
 ```

-Create a `.env` file in this project directory to let docker-compose know where `QGIS_REPO` is:
+Add new environment variable in `.env` file in this project directory to let docker-compose know where `QGIS_REPO` is:

 ```.env
 QGIS_REPO=/home/<user>/apps/QGIS/qgis
 ```

+In addition to that, it is sometimes useful to extract the headers file.
+The header files are located inside containers in dir `/usr/include`.
+You can copy this file along in your QGIS project repo.

 ## Rebuilding using docker